dominiksta/mvui/packages/docs/content/docs/components/01-vanilla-js-webcomponents.md

 ---
-title: "Overview"
+title: "Web Components"
-slug: overview
+slug: vanilla_js_web_components
 weight: 01
+bookToC: false
 ---

-# Overview

-This chapter will cover the component model of mvui.
-We will discuss component definition, rendering lifecycle, props, attributes, styling, events and slots.

-We will also discuss the very basics of reactivity to get you started, but since this is a rather complex topic, reactivity will be covered more in depth in [its own chapter](/docs/reactivity/overview/).

-## Vanilla JS Web Components
+# Vanilla JS Web Components

 An mvui component is fundamentally a standard web component.
 It is therefore necessary to understand the basic concepts of web components to use mvui effectively.
 If you have already used web components, you can skip this section.

-### What?
+## What?

 An in-depth introduction to web components in general is out of scope for this documentation, but here is a brief summary:

 - Web components are JavaScript classes that extend `HTMLElement`.
-They can then set `this.innerHTML` to render their content, typically after they are added to the dom.
+They can then set `this.innerHTML` to render their content, typically after they are added to the DOM.
 - In order to add web components to the DOM, one must first register the component to the custom elements registry to give it a tag name.
 - Web components are usually isolated from one another using the *Shadow DOM*.
 This means